Two Campuses: One Spirit

 Visual and Performing Arts Center (VPAC)

-The new Visual and Performing Arts Center is a three-story 135,000 square-foot structure and is home to the School of Visual and Performing Arts.
+The Visual and Performing Arts Center is a three-story 135,000 square-foot structure and is home to the School of Visual and Performing Arts.
 The educational and artistic experiences of students, faculty, alumni and patrons of the arts are enhanced by the addition of a 350- seat concert hall, a 350-seat theater, an art gallery, a recording studio, and state-of-the-art rehearsal, classroom, and studio arts facilities.
 Recently, a new “Plaza” located between the VPAC and the Westside Campus Center was added.
 This plaza is approximately 18,000 square feet of paved areas with integrated green lawn sections for student use.
 The areas will include picnic tables and areas for students to study, congregate for meals and relax between classes.

 Westside Athletic Complex

-This 49,000-square-foot building houses food service facilities, meeting rooms and lounges, an information desk, conference facilities, student offices, a fitness center, and The Daily Grind, a coffee lounge.
-The office of the Director of the Campus/Student Centers, the University Judicial Affairs office, as well as the satellite office for the Academic Advisement Center are located here.
+This 49,000-square-foot building houses food service facilities, meeting rooms and lounges, an information desk, conference facilities, student offices, and The Daily Grind, a coffee lounge.
+The Career Success Center is located on the third floor.
 The Campus Center Computer Center, on the ground floor, is usually open to students six days a week.

 Westside Classroom Building (WS)

-Besides its many classrooms and lecture forums, this uniquely designed facility features the Robert S. Young Business Library and its Learning Commons; the Advanced Technology Classroom, a high-tech, joint-research, interactive classroom venture between this university and the IBM Corporation; computer labs; the university’s Publication and Design department; as well as the newly established Entrepreneurship, Research, and Innovation Center (E.R.I.C.).
-The Ancell School of Business and the education and computer science departments are located in this building as well as the offices for the Charles Ives Center for the Arts.
+Besides its many classrooms and lecture forums, this uniquely designed facility features the Robert S. Young Business Library and its Ancell Learning Commons; the Advanced Technology Classroom, a high-tech, joint-research, interactive classroom venture between this university and the IBM Corporation; computer labs; the university’s Publication and Design department; as well as the newly established Entrepreneurship, Research, and Innovation Center (E.R.I.C.).
+The Ancell School of Business and the education department are also located in this building as well as the offices for the Charles Ives Center for the Arts.
 On the third floor is the Rizzo-Rebeiro Think Tank with surrounding study rooms.
 The Entrepreneurship, Research and Innovation Center (ERIC), an entrepreneurial hub for students of all majors and the broader community alike, includes a co-working space and attracts mentors from the local business community.

 Westside Nature Preserve (WNP)